 This three-in-one concept pays tribute to three distinctive Chinese cuisines: Cantonese, Huaiyang and Sichuan.
 Get your dim sum and congee fix at the MRKT or have a longer meal at the DINING portion of the restaurant.
 On the menu are new creations such as the Sichuan chicken ($22) and Eight Treasures Tofu Pudding ($18) as well as signatures from its sister restaurant, Shang Palace at the Shangri-La Hotel.
 This includes the indulgent deep-fried whole boneless chicken filled with fried glutinous rice ($78) that's great for sharing.

 Jiang-Nan Chun evokes the artisanal culture and rustic livelihood of the Jiang Nan region’s river villages through its decor and authentic Cantonese cuisine.
-Its Peking duck ($94) undergoes special preparation methods for 14 hours before it's roasted in the mesquite wood-fired oven.
-Popular mains include the baked sea perch on egg white ($26) as well as claypot dishes like the wagyu beef oxtail with lemongrass-infused oil ($32) cooked for over 30 hours, soon hock with pork belly ($85), and king prawns with glass noodles ($32).
+Its Peking duck ($98) undergoes special preparation methods for 14 hours before it's roasted in the mesquite wood-fired oven.
+Popular mains include the deep-fried sea perch with salted egg yolk ($24), soon hock with pork belly ($85), and king prawns with glass noodles ($32).

-Treading a fine line between modernity and tradition, Yellow Pot dishes out familiar favourites like hot and sour soup ($12) and roast duck ($32) with a twist – and no, we don't mean incorporating European techniques or ingredients.
+Treading a fine line between modernity and tradition, Yellow Pot dishes out familiar favourites like hot and sour soup ($16) and roast duck ($36) with a twist – and no, we don't mean incorporating European techniques or ingredients.
 Yellow Pot prides itself in creating its sauces from scratch in house.
-The soup is prepared with a housemade hot bean paste made from fermented bean paste and chillis while the duck is marinated for two days with fermented bean curd, herbs and spices before it's roasted in a traditional Apollo oven till its skin is shatteringly crisp.
-Other must-tries include the braised sweet and sour eggplant ($14) and stir-fried mee sua ($18) that has plenty of wok hei goodness and fresh seafood.
+The soup is prepared with a housemade hot bean paste made from fermented bean paste and chillis while the duck is marinated for two days with fermented bean curd, herbs and spices before it's roasted in a traditional Apollo oven until its skin is shatteringly crisp.

 Fancy a cocktail with your dim sum?
 At this modern Cantonese restaurant draped in light and glass, that’s par for the course.
-Hit up the weekend brunch ($68) to sample a range that runs from har gao to the more uncommon black pepper cod dumpling, then add another $60 for free flow beer, wine, Veuve Clicquot or cocktails.
+Hit up the weekend brunch ($68) to sample a range that runs from har gao to the more uncommon black pepper cod dumpling, then add another $60 for free-flow beer, wine, Veuve Clicquot or cocktails.
 From Mitzo’s à la carte menu, pinch your chopsticks around the barbecued pork ($18) and crispy roast pork belly ($18) – they’re elevated, elegant versions of your average kopitiam fare.
-The refinement demonstrated in those appetisers continues in the mains: a braised lobster arrives with the fragrance of truffle ($120), while grilled cod is slathered in a champagne and honey sauce ($36).